Fabulous relaxing retreat on the slopes of Mt Etna, with beautiful rooms, stunning views and locally produced organic

 - Extra beds

-Breakfasts are served on the pretty terrace in warmer months, or in the former wine-pressing (palmento) room in cooler months.
-Choose from cereals, yoghurt, home-baked breads and up to 4 kinds of cake, along with artisan jams, Etna cheeses and hard-boiled eggs (produced by their own chickens).
+Breakfasts (included in the rates) are served on the pretty terrace in warmer months, or in the private dining room in cooler months.
+Choose from cereals, yoghurt, home-baked breads and up to four kinds of cake, along with artisan jams, Etna cheeses and hard-boiled eggs (produced by their own chickens).

-Other meals are served in the restaurant, Locanda Nerello, which has a gorgeous sunny terrace.
+Other meals are served in the fine-dining restaurant, Nerello, which has a gorgeous sunny terrace.
 Lunches are light: perhaps a simple plate of pasta or tasty tomato and rocket salad dressed in the estate's own virgin olive oil, which has a delicious peppery taste.

 For dinner, there are à la carte options, tasting menus or daily set menus.
 The dishes showcase the very best in local produce, much sourced from the farm itself.
 Guido is passionate about the Etna region's bounty and a fervent advocate for zero food kilometres and sustainability - and is also a trained sommelier whose recommendations were always spot on.
 We opted for the 4-course set menu, which was truly scrummy.
 It began with an aubergine and Ragusa mozzarella puff pastry, followed by cuttlefish risotto and baked sea bass with home-grown salad.
 Dolci was pistachio semifreddo or Sicilian chocolate cake.

 For pre- or post-dinner beverages, head to Convivium Bar and try some of Guido's homemade wine while admiring the gorgeous views of Mt Etna.
 If eating out, Guido recommends intimate and classy All'Angolo 8km away, which offers traditional fare, or seafood specialist La Grotta on the coast, 12km away.

 - Children's meals